minermint/uniswap-best-price/README.md

 # uniswap-v2-best-path

-A module for calculating trading paths via Uniswap-based swap contracts with no setup.
-Works with the Uniswap version 2 API.
+A module for calculating trading paths via [Uniswap](https://uniswap.org)-based swap contracts with no setup.
+Works with the [Uniswap version 2 API & SDK](https://docs.uniswap.org/sdk/v3/overview).

+## Responsibility for any losses caused

+Various factors are at play when calculating a swap between two tokens.
+Additional issues such as price movement, liquidity and gas fees can affect the eventual swap rate between two tokens.

+Therefore, this module does not promise that the best value swap will be found and there could be losses experienced during usage.
+It is your responsibility to determine whether the best path has been found before passing the returned path to a Uniswap swap contract.

+You (and/or your users) take full responsibility for the execution of the swap based on the path computed by this module.

 ## Installation